Night Tube: Strike action

 Members of several unions decided to take strike action in relation to the terms and conditions being offered by London Underground, largely regarding agreements specifically over the pay deal and hours worked by new Night Tube service personnel.
 Members of the National Union of Rail, Maritime and Transport Workers (RMT), Transport Salaried Staffs' Association (TSSA), and Unite officially started the first 24-hour strike at 18:30 BST on 8 July 2015, and the Associated Society of Locomotive Engineers and Firemen (ASLEF) drivers starting their 24-hour action from 21:30 BST on 8 July 2015, with disruption occurring several hours either side of the start and finish times.
 London Underground warned there could be no services on Thursday as a result of the walk-out.
 The strike affected all Tube lines and finished at 21:30 BST on 9 July 2015.
 A second 24-hour strike action by London Underground trade unions took place from 18:30 BST on 5 August 2015 until 05:00 BST on 7 August 2015, and there was no service at all on 6 August 2015.

 Three unions also threatened to strike on 25 and 27 August 2015, where talks were held between the unions and London Underground for negotiations.
 ASLEF decided not to participate in the planned strikes.
 On 27 August 2015, it was announced that the start date for the Night Tube had been pushed back due to ongoing talks about contract terms between trade unions and London Underground.
 Following agreement of new terms by TfL and the unions, Night Tube operations were confirmed to start in the second half of 2016.

 Service launch

 The first Night Tube train ran on the night of Friday 19 August 2016, with the Central and Victoria line services starting that night.
 The Jubilee line services started on 7 October 2016, the Northern line on 18 November 2016 and the Piccadilly line on 16 December 2016.

-On 15 December 2017 the London Overground started the East London line night service running between Dalston Junction and New Cross Gate.
+On 15 December 2017 the London Overground started the East London line (now known as the Windrush line) night service running between Dalston Junction and New Cross Gate.
 This was extended to Highbury & Islington on 23 February 2018.
+Between 2016 and 2018, there were also a series of Tube map covers to promote Night Tube.